Salouo/reflective-actions-decision-assistant/README.md

 `extract_revised_image.py` is used to extract images, which are aligned with user's instructions, from raw images.

+`model_eval.py` is used to evaluate the top-k accuracy of model based on predictd actions.

 # Notification
 Raw data is not publicly available.